Azure-Samples/azure-iot-starter-kits/seeed/CONFIG-EDGE-DEVICE.md

     SSID : `SeeedGroveKit`
     Passphase : `SeeedGroveKit`

     **NOTE**: One Azure resource that the Azure IoT Starter Kit companion CLI will create or select is an Azure IoT Hub.
 If you choose to create a new Azure IoT Hub (you can choose not to by giving the name of an existing IoT Hub), the default SKU is `F1` (Free).
 This SKU is limited to one per subscription.
 If you have used the `F1` SKU for an existing IoT Hub, you can choose a different SKU (`S1`, `S2`, `S3`) by using the `--iothub-sku` flag.
-For example: `iot --iothub-sku S1 configure_device`.
+For example: `iot --iothub-sku S1 configure-device`.

     **NOTE**: If you are using ethernet to connect to your Raspberry Pi 3, please specify IP Address of your Raspberry Pi 3 by using `--device-ip`
     To find the IP address of the device, run `ifconfig` on the device and look for the IP address of the `wlan0` interface for WiFi and the `eth0` interface for Ethernet.
 (You should be able to SSH to the device using this address and the default Raspberry Pi 3 credentials.)
-    For example : `iot --device-ip 12.168.1.10 configure_device`
+    For example : `iot --device-ip 12.168.1.10 configure-device`

 1. After the Azure IoT Starter Kit companion CLI has connected to your Raspberry Pi 3, you can run `tail -f ~/connect.log` on your Raspberry Pi 3 to follow the configuration progress.
 You can run the command in console or through SSH.
 You'll know the configuration is complete when you see this message in the log: